 For a $200 transaction, eMerchantBroker.com would charge around $8.25, Stripe around $6.1, Square $5.5, PayPal $5.4 and National Processing and Helcim around $4.3.
 However, despite the high costs, there are other issues that could be preventing merchants from adopting crypto payments although more merchants continue to integrate crypto payments as an alternative or additional option.
-The number of merchants accepting cryto has been increasing although its not yet popular option with masses.
-Besides low fees of transactions, today it is much easier to accept crypto and swap for other crypto or for USD or other fiat easily, sometimes without transferring the money from the receiving wallet.
+The number of merchants accepting crypto has been increasing although it is not yet a popular option with masses.
+Besides low fees of transactions, today it is much easier to accept crypto and swap for other crypto or for USD or another fiat easily, sometimes without transferring the money from the receiving wallet.
 It depends on the payment platform or integration you choose.

-According to an announcement made last year, over 2.7 million merchants can receive peer-to-peer BTC, ETH, LTC payments for purchases via Coinbase, following integration of them via commerce plugin integrations such as Shopify, WooCommerce and PrestaShop.
+According to an announcement made last year, over 2.7 million merchants can receive peer-to-peer BTC, ETH, LTC payments for purchases via Coinbase, following the integration of them via commerce plugin integrations such as Shopify, WooCommerc, eand PrestaShop.
 Therefore, crypto payments are not a new thing and many are doing them comfortably.

 However, regardless of this high number of integrations, only about 2,000+ had started to accept payments by August last year according to Coinbase.
 There are many other websites and POS apps that allow merchant to receive a variety of crypto and altcoins as payment for their goods and services.